UKHomeOffice/engineering-guidance-and-standards/docs/standards/code-comments.md

 The placement of comments is essential for code comprehensibility and maintainability.
 Comments should be thoughtfully positioned to explain complex logic, significant decision points, or any non-trivial functionality.

-Positioning comments at the top of files, structural elements, or before specific code sections assists both newcomers and existing team members in understanding the code's purpose.
+Positioning comments at the top of files, above structural elements, or before specific code sections assists both newcomers and existing team members in understanding the code's purpose.
 This fosters a collaborative environment, ensuring seamless knowledge transfer and facilitating effective contributions from colleagues to the project.

 #### Positive Example
 ```